 Plant the Bobo Hydrangea in a sunny or partially-shaded spot in your garden.
 Afternoon shade is beneficial in warmer zones.
 It grows well in almost any soil, thriving best in richer soils with an appropriate content of organic material.
 Water new plants regularly, and once established plants will take some dryness, but grow best with regular watering.
 There are no significant pests or diseases on this plant, and it is easy to grow, even for beginner gardeners.

-The only care needed is an annual pruning in late winter, just before the new growth begins.
+Once planted, the only care needed is an annual pruning in late winter, just before the new growth begins.
 Remove any thin, spindly twigs, and any broken or damaged branches.
 Cut the old flower stems back to fat buds, leaving about 4 pairs of buds.
 You can prune more lightly, but the flower heads will be a little smaller.
 If you want very large heads, cut back to just 2 pairs of buds.
 The flower heads will be larger, but fewer in number.

-The Panicle Hydrangea, Hydrangea paniculata, is a tall shrub native to south-eastern parts of China.
+The Panicle Hydrangea (Hydrangea paniculata) is a tall shrub native to south-eastern parts of China.
 It grows wild in Korea, Japan and eastern Russia too.
 European and especially American gardeners have grown this plant for many years, but old-fashioned forms, such as the PG Hydrangea, have problems holding up their stems, especially if the plants have been pruned hard.
 Plant breeders have been working to improve this plant, and today we have the Bobo Hydrangea.
 This plant was selected by Johan van Huylenbroeck, a breeder from the town of Melle, in Belgium.
 He found it among the seedlings he was raising in his breeding program, and he knew right away just how perfect this plant was for smaller gardens, and for anywhere a smaller shrub, but still with large panicles, was wanted.

 This plant was patented in 2010, and our plants are produced under license by skilled growers.
 Now that these improved varieties are available it makes no sense to choose cheaper, outdated forms.
 The demand for the Bobo Hydrangea is high, so our stock will soon be gone.
 Order now while we can still satisfy your need.